Skip to main content

 Selection of appropriate development activities and courses should form part of your relationship with your supervisor and you should expect to discuss your development needs during your annual reviews.

-The Skills Assessment and Personal Development plan [DOC 100KB] is designed to help you assess your development needs.
-This allows you to assess your confidence in a variety of skills and, in turn, create an action plan for your development at different stages of your doctorate.
+The Development Needs Analysis is designed to help you assess your development needs with your supervisor.
+This allows you to assess your confidence across the Training and Development Pillars and, in turn, create an action plan for your development at different stages of your doctorate.

 Skills Points System